Mike Zunino Player Props: Guardians vs. Marlins

-After batting .241 with four doubles, seven walks and an RBI in his past 10 games, Mike Zunino and the Cleveland Guardians take on the Miami Marlins (who will start Braxton Garrett) at 7:10 PM ET on Friday.
+On Saturday, Mike Zunino (.241 batting average in his past 10 games, with four doubles, seven walks and an RBI) and the Cleveland Guardians face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Tigers.
+He had a one-hit performance in his most recent game (1-for-2) against the Tigers.

 Mike Zunino Game Info & Props vs. the Marlins